austincrim/austincrim.com/src/content/posts/web-storage.md

 - Browsers hold a least recently used (LRU) cache by origin and use it to evict data when space is low
 - All data for a given origin is deleted at once when evicted to avoid consistency issues

-Onward, to the devtools "Application" tab 🫡.
+See you in the devtools "Application" tab 🫡